home-assistant/home-assistant.io/source/getting-started/templating.markdown

 Home Assistant adds extensions to allow templates to access all of the current states:

- - Iterating `states` will yield each state sorted alphabetically by entity id
+ - Iterating `states` will yield each state sorted alphabetically by entity ID
- - Iterating `states.domain` will yield each state of that domain sorted alphabetically by entity id
+ - Iterating `states.domain` will yield each state of that domain sorted alphabetically by entity ID
- - `states.sensor.temperature` returns state object for `sensor.temperature`
+ - `states.sensor.temperature` returns the state object for `sensor.temperature`
- - `states('device_tracker.paulus')` will return the state string (not the object) of given entity or `unknown` if it doesn't exist.
+ - `states('device_tracker.paulus')` will return the state string (not the object) of the given entity or `unknown` if it doesn't exist.
- - `is_state('device_tracker.paulus', 'home')` will test if given entity is specified state.
+ - `is_state('device_tracker.paulus', 'home')` will test if the given entity is specified state.
- - `is_state_attr('device_tracker.paulus', 'battery', 40)` will test if given entity is specified state.
+ - `is_state_attr('device_tracker.paulus', 'battery', 40)` will test if the given entity is specified state.
- - Filter `multiply(x)` will convert input to number and multiply it with `x`
+ - Filter `multiply(x)` will convert the input to a number and multiply it with `x`
- - Filter `round(x)` will convert input to number and round it to `x` decimals.
+ - Filter `round(x)` will convert the input to a number and round it to `x` decimals.

 #### {% linkable_title Examples %}